A "giving circle" helping Pittsburghers ages 22-45, kids and teens to participate and find meaning in Jewish life.

 Pro Tip: Be sure to submit your proposal well in advance of your project start date.
 For instance, if you are planning an event centered around Passover, you should submit the full application in time to be reviewed at the December SteelTree Board meeting.

-*It is not mandatory that your project be backed by a tax-exempt organization (i.e. 501c3).
-However, if you do not have backing from such an organization and you would like to submit an application to SteelTree, you must contact Shelly Parver, Assistant Planning Director, at firstname.lastname@example.org to understand potential tax implications of the grant.
-Please note that the SteelTree Fund does not fund political campaigns, capital campaigns or endowments.
+If your project doesn’t have backing from a tax-exempt organization (i.e. 501c3), contact Shelly Parver, Associate Director, Planning and Impact, at firstname.lastname@example.org to brainstorm about potential fiscal sponsors in the community.
+Please note that the SteelTree Fund does not fund political campaigns, capital campaigns, or endowments.

 Grant Application Instructions